Methodist Diaconal Order

 In the Methodist Church of Great Britain, deacons (a term used for both men and women) are members of an order called the Methodist Diaconal Order (MDO).
 The MDO is both a religious order and an order of ministry.
 (Note: Methodist deacons are comparable to clerics regular in other denominations.)
 One distinctive feature of the Methodist ecclesiology is that a deacon has a permanent ministry and remains as a deacon – it is not a transitional step toward becoming a presbyter.
 (Note: In British Methodism, ordination to the presbyterate, previously called "the ministry", has always been direct, without a transitional period as a deacon, unlike many other denominations.)
-The diaconate is regarded as equal yet distinct from the presbyterate, but it places a particular emphasis on Christian service.
+The diaconate is regarded as equal yet distinct from the presbyterate, but, as a religious order, it places a particular emphasis on Christian service.

 As of 2024 the MDO reports to have "over 280" deacons, who follow a common Rule of Life.